Carmo Convent Lisbon: The Most Picturesque Ruins Of Portugal

 📱Stay connected with an eSIM from Airalo

-Thank you very much for your support!
+Thank you so much for your support! ❤️

-Carmo Convent Lisbon and its history
+Carmo Convent Lisbon and Its History

 The Carmo Convent was founded in 1389 by the Portuguese knight Nuno Álvares Pereira, a loyal knight to King João (King John) who gave up his military career to become a faithful Christian and to fully devote his life to prayer.
 To build the convent, D. Nuno Álvares Pereira chose a place of significant symbolic and practical significance: the hill chosen was located opposite the Castle, where the Royal Palace and the Sé were built.
 It recalled Mount Carmel in Palestine, marking the origin of the Carmelite Order.
 The convent was dedicated to Nossa Senhora do Vencimento do Monte do Carmo.
 In the late 14th century one of the most beautiful Gothic style churches in the city belonged to the convent of Our Lady of Mount Carmo.